odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ```

 While such interfaces look intuitive, they are not suitable for complex business logic scenarios.
-Assuming there are tens or even hundreds of handlers that need to be registered in the framework,
+Assuming there are tens or even hundreds of route handlers that need to be registered.
-isn't it a better practice to implement them separately in their respective classes?
+Unless your logic is very simple, I don't recommend using route callbacks.
-So unless your logic is very simple, I don't recommend using route callbacks.
+Isn't it a better practice to implement these handlers in their own classes?
+Yes.
-Instead, you can create an **Single Action Controller**.
+This is the moment where a **Single Action Controller** come into play.

 Each **Single Action Controller** is represented by its own class.